 The loss of life was unimaginable to us today.
-That came after a brutal four-year war, makes it all the more tragic.
+That came after a brutal four-year war, which makes it all the more tragic.

-The book does a fantastic job weaving various stories together to give you a complete picture of what happened.
-The origins of the virus are explored and in the international efforts to stop it.
+The book does a fantastic job of weaving various stories together to give you a complete picture of what happened.
+The origins of the virus are explored and the international efforts to stop it.

 While there are numerous sections on the personal stories that arose during the crisis.
 These are easy to lose sight of during a crisis such as this, but it brings home the reality of life under a pandemic.

 This is essential for everybody given the circumstances we have seen in recent times.
 I can’t recommend this book enough!

 Table of Contents

 Takeaway 1 – No one knows where it all started

 The incredible thing about the Spanish Flu is that no one knows where it originated.
 Multiple theories abound, but due to the lack of record-taking at the time, it’s almost impossible to pinpoint where it started.

 A common misconception is that because it’s called the Spanish Flu, the virus originated in Spain.
 This is not the case.
 The name is because Spain was neutral in the First World War and did not censor its media.